4 signs your company has an innovation-minded culture

 When team members understand leadership’s perspective, they are more likely to embrace different ways of thinking and working.
 When leaders know their team’s perspective, they gain insight into day-to-day operations that can inform groundbreaking innovations.
 All perspectives are valuable, and tapping into that value requires open communication.
 Unfortunately, research shows that about 50% of workers don’t feel comfortable sharing their opinions.

 We’ve had success by conducting quarterly surveys to measure engagement.
 Team members are encouraged to provide their honest opinions and insights.
-When these surveys showed that specific departments suffered from burnout, we implemented a policy of no meetings on Friday, as well as scheduled break times for team members to take a walk, exercise, or grab a healthy snack.
+When these surveys showed that specific departments suffered from burnout, we implemented a policy of no meetings on Fridays, as well as scheduled break times for team members to take a walk, exercise, or grab a healthy snack.

 We’ve also had great success with town halls, where all team members hear directly from leadership on important business and people updates.
 This provides team members with time to ask questions, share feedback, and build rapport.
 Our intranet software is also an important tool to increase engagement, share knowledge, and build camaraderie among coworkers.
 After putting each of these communication tools to work, there’s no question that these changes improved our performance and helped us make strides in creating a culture of innovation.